 Gifts or entertainment from or to a current or prospective business partner that exceed \$100 in value or \$350 per year on a cumulative basis must be disclosed to your supervisor and ETRN Corporate Compliance.
 The purchase of occasional business meals for employees by others or for others by employees is not subject to these limits.
-Gifts of cash or cash equivalents (such as gift cards) are never allowed.
+Gifts of cash or cash equivalents (such as gift cards) are never allowed to be given to or accepted from any current or prospective business provider.